dervish77/StackCPU/README.md

 # Stack CPU
 Custom stack-based CPU design

-StackCPU is a custom CPU design that utilizes a stack-based memory model instead of the usual memeory models seen in processors such as 6502 or Z80.
+StackCPU is a custom CPU design that utilizes a stack-based memory model instead of the usual memory models seen in processors such as 6502 or Z80.
 The StackCPU design definition has a limited memory size (4K bytes) to simplify the implementation of any custom hardware designs using the specification.
+StackCPU was undertaken mostly as an exercise in virtual CPU design that would be implemented via a simulator and perhaps utilizing custom assembler tools.

 Repo contents: